 Singapore leaves monetary policy settings unchanged in January, for third straight quarter

+Singapore leaves monetary policy settings unchanged in January but raises inflation forecasts

 - The latest move comes after the central bank similarly kept settings unchanged in October and July 2025.
 PHOTO: BT FILE